Wen Ping: Service under Cao Rui and legacy

 Wu had avoided attacking Wen Ping's position at his capital of Shiyang (石陽), something Wei recorded credited due to his fame shaking Wu after decades of good service.
 There was one exception, in the autumn of 226 after the death of Cao Pi with his son Cao Rui new to the throne.
 Sun Quan sought to take advantage on hearing the news and led 50,000 troops against Wei Ping's capital.
 There are two versions of what exactly happened.
 In the main Sanguozhi, Wen Ping was besieged for over twenty days but put up a resilient defence.
-Word reached the Cao Wei court but Cao Rui was confident since he believed Sun Quan had only attacked in the hopes of catching the defenders by surprise and wouldn't dare stay too long now he was engaged in a siege with Wen Ping.
+Word reached the Cao Wei court but Cao Rui was confident since he believed Sun Quan had only attacked in the hopes of catching the defenders by surprise and wouldn't dare stay too long, now that he was engaged in a siege with Wen Ping.
 The official Xun Yu was dispatched with a thousand troops and he gathered more from the counties he passed through on the way to Jiangxia.
-On arrival Xun Yu and his army took to the hills, setting fires as a show of force.
+On arrival, Xun Yu and his army took to the hills, setting fires as a show of force.
 Sun Quan retreated and Wen Ping pursued during the night, inflicting casualties with the isolated enemy general Pan Zhang having to be rescued by Zhu Ran.
 For his victory, Wei Ping's fief was increased by 500 households.